LewisLebentz/LewisLebentz.github.io/_posts/2017-01-29-aws-lambda-hipchat.md

 layout: post
 title: How to post to HipChat from AWS Lambda
 ---
-## How to post to HipChat from AWS Lambda

 At first, I investigated using a bot to post to HipChat ([GitHub's Hubot](https://hubot.github.com/)) but it seemed a little overkill.
 It had many features that I didn't need, and had to be run on a server 24/7.
 I did run it using [Heroku](https://www.heroku.com/) so it didn't cost anything, but it was a bit too clunky.

 So instead, I started looking for other ways to achieve this, [Amazon Web Services' Lambda](https://aws.amazon.com/lambda/) looked like the best option.
 The tagline Amazon use for the service is: